△ MENU/TOP △

 30 guests • $100

 Let the rhythm take root in the Muellers’ blooming garden oasis in Banks, where cool jazz mingles with warm sunshine and savory bites.
-Vocalist Susannah Mars leads a breezy stroll through “The American Songbook, A to L”—from Arlen to Lerner—backed by a top-tier trio: Clay Giberson (keyboard), Kevin Deitz (bass), and Dan Mueller (drums).
+Vocalist Susannah Mars leads a breezy stroll through “The American Songbook, A to L”—from Arlen to Lerner—backed by a top-tier trio: Kerry Politzer (keyboard), Kevin Deitz (bass), and Dan Mueller (drums).
 No tux, no pretense—just petals, pizzazz, and perfect vibes.
 (Watch for Part II, M-Z in 2027!)

 More About Susannah Mars